stryker-mutator/stryker4s/README.md

 After adding the plugin, Stryker4s can be used by running `sbt stryker` in the root of your project.

-### Memory usage

-Mutation testing can be very taxing on your computer's resources.
-After all, your tests are run for each mutant.
-Sbt also has the tendency to [build up memory in a running session](https://github.com/sbt/sbt/issues/3983).
-It's wise to give sbt some extra memory by setting the following environment variable: `export JAVA_OPTS="-XX:+CMSClassUnloadingEnabled -XX:MaxPermSize=4G -Xmx4G $JAVA_OPTS"`.
-The amount of memory needed depends on the size of the project you are running Stryker4s on.

 ### Multi-module projects

 Multi-module projects are not yet fully supported.
 However, there is a workaround you can use while we work on a better solution.
 Set the base-directory to the correct directory of the submodule with the [`base-dir` configuration setting](docs/CONFIGURATION.md#base-dir).
 Then you can run `sbt "project yourSubmoduleNameHere" stryker` to set the active project and run Stryker4s.